RobotMermaid/MarcoPolo/laboratory/notes.md

 ##the Entelechy aka IRL
 the iphones seem to hop on and off the network mbigua appeared on the network at 12:05AM off at 1:40AM on at 2:05AM!?
+If Wi-Fi Assist is left activated, your iPhone will automatically use cellular data whenever it finds that a Wi-Fi router signal is weak - Open the "settings" app on your home screen, tap on the "cellular" tab, and scroll down to the very bottom of the list.
+There you'll see a toggle for "Wi-Fi Assist."
+Flick it off.